Mahin556/K8S-artifects/Replication Controllers/rc.md

 - Auto healing
 - Handle pod failover
 - Not run single pod instead run pod through rc,rs,deployment for handling failover or if node fail where pod is running it will allocate it on different node.
+- without Rc,Rs,deployment a unmanaged pod will be terminated and not gonna deploy to other node if node failed.
 - Not support a set-based selector

 ```